tangshuang/tyshemo-service/README.md

 To serve up, the most important information to pick from.

 ```
-[ // group level, to group apis and show tree in doc
+data: [ // group level, to group apis and show tree in doc
   {
     name: 'group name',
     items: [ // api item level